vikas-movva/Obsidian/Comp-Sci Learning/Fast.ai/Lesson 5 - From-scratch model.md

 ```
 `torch.Size([891, 12])`

-From the shape we can see that `t_indep` has 891 rows and 12 columns
+From the shape, we can see that `t_indep` has 891 rows and 12 columns

 ##### Setting up a linear model
-Now that the data is cleaned the next step is to create a linear model.
+Now that the data is cleaned, the next step is to create a linear model.
 ```python
 torch.manual_seed(442) #just for this example for reproducibility